Saumyendranath Tagore: Split in the RCPI

 After his return to India, Tagore had been arrested a number of times by the British colonial administration and was in and out of prison for most of a decade.
 After being released from prison in 1948, Tagore was confronted with a sector within the RCPI, led by Pannalal Dasgupta, which insisted on turning the campaign of building panchayats into a general armed insurrection.
 Tagore argued, instead, that armed revolution was premature in India.

 The Dasgupta faction assembled an All India Party Conference in Birbhum in 1948.
 Tagore presented his resignation from the RCPI Central Committee, a request that the Birbhum conference rejected.
 Following the conference Dasgupta's followers began to gather arms and to prepare for armed struggle.
 Tagore, for his part, addressed a public meeting in Calcutta at which he denounced the insurrectional line of Dasgupta.
 Tagore's speech pushed the Dasgupta group to accept his resignation from the Central Committee.
 Half a year later Tagore gathered his followers for a separate party conference, calling it the 5th Party Congress, in Burdwan.
 Thus there came to be two parallel RCPIs, one led by Dasgupta and one led by Tagore.
 The former grouping represented the majority in the RCPI.
 The latter of the two parties came to be known as 'RCPI (Tagore)'.
 It was led by Tagore until his death in 1974.

 Time in Germany

-In 1933, Tagore was arrested on the charge of plotting to assassinate Hitler, while he was in Munich, Germany and kept in custody at the Gestapo prison.
+In 1933, Tagore was arrested on the charge of plotting to assassinate the leader of Nazi Germany, Adolf Hitler, while he was in Munich, Germany, and kept in custody at the Gestapo prison.
 The Associated Press wrongly reported that "son of the world famous poet, Sir Rabindranath Tagore" was arrested, rather than grand nephew; after the intervention of the British Consul-General from India, Tagore was released the very next day and set out for Paris.